Water Science Forum Bursaries

 MSc students, or students on other career development routes, including those who have no formal higher qualifications (e.g. degree or HND), and those wishing to obtain RSciTech or RSci qualifications, are particularly encouraged to apply.

 All requests for financial support are considered on their merits.
 Therefore, it is vital that the application form contains sufficient detail for the Bursaries Assessment Committee to make an informed assessment.
 Please note 25% of any award will be withheld pending satisfactory completion of a report or article for the Newsletter and/or presentation to a Committee Meeting.
-The committee members are Mr Jonathan Mace, Dr Glynn Skerratt, Mr Simon Gillespie , Mrs Margaret McGuinness and Dr Ian Barnabas.
 The applicant also needs to clearly identify how their work is likely to further the Water Science Forum’s aims and objectives.
 The committee's decision is final and no correspondence will be entered into.

 How to apply

-Applications should be made on the appropriate form (attached below) and submitted to the Honorary Secretary of Water Science Forum either electronically or care of Burlington House.
-Each application is then reviewed by the Water Science Forum Committee, which meets in January, May, and October.
-Application deadlines are 31st March, 31st August and 30th November.
+Applications should be made in the period 1st January to 31st March on the appropriate form (attached below) and submitted to the Honorary Secretary of Water Science Forum either electronically or care of Burlington House.
+Each application is then reviewed by the Water Science Forum Committee Bursaries Sub-Group, no later than 30th April.
+The Hon.
+Secretary will notify applicants of the outcome of their applications in the first week of May.

 Successful applicants should note that any payments made in advance will go to the organising body, and not to the individual.
 As a condition of the bursary successful applicants are required to submit a completed appraisal assessment form to provide feedback to the Committee on the benefits obtained from the bursary.
 The Committee may accept an alternative presentation if costs of attending the meeting are prohibitive.